Q: What are your rules and procedures in relation to COVID-19?

-A: Both procedures come with a degree of pain, which can be better or worse, depending on where you get them done.
+A: Tattooing comes with a degree of pain, which can be better or worse, depending on where you get them done.
 As a general rule, if an area is used for feeling the world around you, or protects organs, it will hurt more.
 So hands, ribs, and feet tend to be the worst.
 Despite that, the procedures are actually quite bearable, and even our younger clients have sat to get ribs done with little to no complaint.
+A close approximation that many of our clients agree on is the feeling of scratching a sunburn.

-A: We do perform services on minors on a very limited basis.
+A: We do perform tattoos on minors on a very limited basis.
 You can find more information by visiting our Minor Consent page on this site.

-Q: What if I have allergies to latex/ink/etc.?
+Q: What if I have allergies to latex?

-A: It is possible to be allergic to various ingriedients in tattoo ink (particularly cheaper inks), and to latex as well.
-We keep non-latex products around to ensure we do not aggravate any allergies by using them.
-You should disclose any of these allergies on your consent form, and we will ensure the ingredients in our inks are not on the list of your allergies prior to applying the tattoo.
+A: We keep non-latex products around to ensure we do not aggravate any allergies by using them.
+You should disclose any allergies on your consent form prior to your appointment.

 Q: What does it cost?

 A: That depends on a number of factors.
 Artists typically have rates that are close to each other in our studios, but different types of work are more involved and require more training to accomplish, which increases price.
-When you arrive, you will receive a consultation for the length of time your service will take, which will help you budget for it.
+With the proper information given (size, style, placement, etc), our artists will be able to give estimates for the piece you are wanting.
 These are only quotes, but our experience in the field ensures they are usually very close to the actual time.

 Another consideration to take into account, is the minimum amount a tattoo may cost.
-The first hour at our studio is the most expensive, with all other hours being at a lower rate, so make sure to talk to the administrator at your location if you are interested in a shop minimum tattoo, and don’t forget to ask about day rates for your artist as well.
+The first hour at our studio is the most expensive, with all other hours being at a lower rate, so make sure to talk to the administrator at your location if you are interested in a shop minimum tattoo.
+Don’t forget to ask about day rates for your artist if you are starting a large piece, flat day rate offer a savings off of their normal hourly.

 Q: What activities should I avoid after getting a service done?

-A: A tattoo or piercing is an open wound, and should be treated as such.
+A: A tattoo is an open wound, and should be treated as such.
 It is important to avoid bodies of water that may contain bacteria, touching the tattoo or piercing with hands that haven’t been washed prior, or exposing a fresh tattoo to the sun.
 Additionally, we do not recommend shaving a healing tattoo, or following aftercare instructions that your friend gave you.
-You should instead have your artist give you thorough aftercare instructions to avoid any issues.
+You should instead have your artist give you thorough aftercare instructions to avoid any issues and pick up an aftercare sheet before you leave the studio.

 Q: Do I have to put down a deposit?

-A: We do require a deposit for all services that we perform.
+A: We do require a deposit for all appointments.
+Deposits are non-refundable, so you need to be sure you want to get tattooed before booking your appointment.
 You can find details on our House Rules page.

 Q: What should I do to prepare for my appointment?